-RPT-Fitch affirms BPD Riau Kepri, Lampung and Maluku's national ratings; outlook stable
+RPT-Fitch Affirms BPD Riau Kepri, Lampung and Maluku's National Ratings; Outlook Stable

 April 30 (The following statement was released by the rating agency)

-Long-term national rating affirmation reflects the support that is notchanged from local and central government.
-The central government will providelimited support to three regional bank that, if necessary, given theimportant policy role in supporting the economic development of the region,though systemic risk is lower than the major banks in Indonesia.
+The affirmation of the National Long Term ratings reflects unchanged support from the regional and central governments.
+The central government may provide limited support to these three regional banks, if required, given their important policy role in supporting the development of their regional economies, and in spite of their lower systemic risk compared to other large banks in Indonesia.

-National rankings Lampung BPD and BPD Maluku reflect the views Fitch will support the tendency of each local government, if necessary, taking into account the majority shareholding in banks.
+The National ratings of BPD Lampung and BPD Maluku reflect Fitch's view of a propensity of support from each regional government, if needed, given their majority ownership in these banks.

-While BPD Riau is a relatively small bank (0.5% of system assets),This national ranking reflects a strong capital position, the composition of the fundsCheap considerable, profitability and adequate asset quality.BPD Riau Riau, Lampung Maluku and served as treasurer for the governmentarea and main dealer loans to local government officials.The central government shows its support through additional capital to thirdthe bank recapitalization program in 1998.
+While BPD Riau Kepri is a relatively smaller bank (0.5% of system assets), its National rating reflects its strong capital position, sizeable low-cost deposit base, average profitability and modest asset quality.

+BPD Riau Kepri, Lampung and Maluku act as a treasurer for their respective regional governments, and are the main lender to their region's civil governments.
+The central government showed its support through capital injections into these banks' recapitalisation programmes in 1998.

 Rating Sensitivities - Debt Ratings